 The Diabetic Footwear market keeps expanding.
 Each yeat, new diabetic shoe companies come out promising they’ve found the perfect healing solution for your poor suffering feet.
-We diabetics very well know we are at risk of developing serious foot conditions.
+We diabetics very well know we are at risk of developing serious foot conditions such as foot ulcer.
 Undeniable.
 For that reason, we also know we have to take extra care of our feet.

 Does that mean we all need diabetic footwear?
 And if we do, what should we get: diabetic shoes, diabetic insoles, or diabetic socks?

 Most of diabetes-related foot problems arise from Diabetic Neuropathy and Peripheral Artery Disease, two severe diabetes complications.
 When high blood sugar levels have damaged your nerves over time, it can cause a decreased sensation from your legs and feet.
 This decreased sensation, along with a poor blood circulation, is responsible for most foot problems among people living with diabetes.

 The most frequent diabetes-related neuropathy is called Peripheral Neuropathy, and it generally affects the feet and the legs.
 Symptoms usually appear after several years of recurrent high blood sugar levels.
 They are many and they vary from mild to debilitating, and can sometimes be extremely painful:

 Another common diabetes complication that affects our feet is the Peripheral Artery Disease.
 It reduces blood flow in our body extremities which receive less oxygen than they need.
 This leads to healing difficulties and high risks of infections, ulcers, and gangrene.